Looking to explore nature in NYC through hiking?

 Pro tip: In recent years this area has become popular for professional photography sessions, so go early to beat the crowds.

 Early in the morning, it’ll be quiet and you can hear birds chirping and watch a few locals painting the beautiful scenes surrounding you.
+It’s especially enjoyable if you’re on a solo trip to NYC and can really meditate in the space.

 2) Hiking In Manhattan On Randall’s Island